RishikeshBavireddy/SPICE/README.md

 # Ngspice Tutorial

-So this repo is where we’re gonna store all the SPICE programs we write and go through in the series of tutorial sessions over the entire course
+So this repo is where we’re gonna store all the SPICE programs that we will cover in the series of tutorial sessions over the entire course
-This README file is like your main reference for the concepts and all other codes that we will do for practice will be in this repo
+This README file is like your main reference for the concepts

 ---

 ## What is SPICE and why learn it?

 SPICE stands for **Simulation Program with Integrated Circuit Emphasis**.
-It’s basically a circuit simulator, instead of implementing circuits with breadboards, wires, and debugging for long hours 😅,instead of solving those big equations from mesh and nodal analysis,you can analyse the circuit on your laptop itsel.
+It’s basically a software which can be used to simulate circuits,instead of solving those big equations from mesh and nodal analysis,you can analyse the circuit on your laptop itself.(Nice, is'nt it ?)

 **Why should you care?**
-- Check if your circuit actually works before building it.
+- Check if your circuit actually works before building it and analyse it
-- Saves time (and components).
-- It’s free, widely used in both academia and industry.
+- It’s completely open source and free !
-- Once you know it, you can simulate pretty much any electronic circuit.
+- You can verify your practice-set problem solution if you have any doubt(Or you doubt the answer key🙃)

 ---